frctl/json-schema/docs/schema.md

   href: 'string'
 }
 ```

-2. An array `value` is assumed to be an enum.
+1. An array `value` is assumed to be an enum.
 If all items in the array are the same type, them enum will be declared to be of that type; otherwise no type will be declared.
-3. Certain properties that match top-level JSON Schema object properties, such as `dependencies`, are hoisted.
+2. Certain properties that match top-level JSON Schema object properties, such as `dependencies`, are hoisted.

 ### List component

-Template:
+#### Template

 ```handlebars
 <ul class="list">